awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.md

 ### Phases of Index Creation<a name="GSI.OnlineOps.Creating.Phases"></a>

 When you add a new global secondary index to an existing table, the table continues to be available while the index is being built\.
 However, the new index is not available for Query operations until its status changes from `CREATING` to `ACTIVE`\.

+**Note**
+Global secondary index creation does not use Application Auto Scaling\.
+Increasing the `MIN` Application Auto Scaling capacity will not decrease the creation time of the global secondary index\.

 Behind the scenes, DynamoDB builds the index in two phases: